JalaHarshavardhan/JalaHarshavardhan/README.md

 - 👋 Hi, I’m @Harsha
-- 👀 I’m interested in C programming, python programming and internships
+- 👀 I’m interested in internships and jobs(remote and office)
-- 🌱 I’m currently learning Java language
+- 🌱 I’m currently working on projects (web development)
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me 9440982276(whatsapp)